George Frederic Cannons: Early years in the UK

-George Frederic Cannons was born on the 8th July 1897 and his birth was registered at Islington South West on 6 October 1897 with an Entry Number 441 in Book 94.
+George Frederic Cannons was born on 8 July 1897 and his birth was registered at Islington South West on 6 October 1897 with an Entry Number 441 in Book 94.

 His father was Harry George Tuner Cannons (Head Librarian, Finsbury Borough) and his mother Annie Cannons (nee West).
 George Cannons had one sibling, a sister Winifred Gertrude Cannons who was born in 1899, who never married and had no children.

 Little is known about his early years apart from a certificate of attendance at Sunday School mornings at St Philip's Tottenham, dated Christmas 1909.

-Cannons was enlisted as a Private on the 4th September 1914 in the 12 Battalion London Regiment.
+Cannons was enlisted as a Private on 4 September 1914 in the 12 Battalion London Regiment.
 Cannons sent a Christmas card from France in 1917 with a photograph of the Battalion with approximately 50 personnel.
 In 1918 the Battalion held a show A.P.S.S.B.E.F.
 France, with 15 acts including a chorus, illusionist, comedian, bass and burlesquers.
 Pte.
 Cannons was the stage manager for the production.
-Cannons was issued a Certificate of Disembodiment on the 22nd April 1919.
+Cannons was issued a Certificate of Disembodiment on 22 April 1919.
 Interestingly his Disembodiment Certificate states his date of birth was 1895, rather than 1897 as recorded on his birth certificate.